cliburn/reproducible-analysis-2017/slides.md

-# Tools for Reproducible Analysis with Large-scale Data
+## Tools for Reproducible Analysis with Large-scale Data

-### Can we replicate the results we published last year?
+### Can we replicate results we published last year?

 Cliburn Chan and Jeremy Gresham